Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

-This is a draft of an update to the p5.js JavaScript Basics tut.
+This is a draft update to the p5.js JavaScript Basics tut.
 I will probably finish it by mid-Feb latest, hopefully earlier.
 Mainly just to add some extra detail that I have found useful when coding in p5.js.
 When done, I will signal that here and request review by Lauren and anyone else interested.
 Cheers, Greg E.

 **Previous version being updated from top down.
 Progress marked by "Updated down to here"**

-JavaScript is a scripting language that is typically used on web pages where it runs client-side (within the web browser).
-It is a general purpose language with a lot of built-in functionality for interacting with elements on a webpage and responding to actions initiated by the user.
+JavaScript is a language that is typically used on web pages where it runs client-side (within the web browser).
+It is a general purpose language with a lot of built-in functionality for interacting with HTML elements on a webpage and responding to actions initiated by the user.
+It is widely described as one of the "core three" technologies that drive the Web: HTML, CSS, and JavaScript.

-Although the JavaScript has "Java" in it's name, it isn't related other than by the fact that it looks something like Java.
+Although JavaScript has "Java" in it's name, it isn't related other than by the fact that it looks something like Java.
+It is documented as being based on the languages Self and Scheme, but with a Java or C++ appearance.
 JavaScript's official name is ECMAScript (ECMA is the European Computer Manufacturers Association, a standards body).
 It was initially created by Netscape Communications. ([Wikipedia: JavaScript](http://en.wikipedia.org/wiki/JavaScript))

+JavaScript has had an interesting history.
+It was created in 1995 by Brendan Eich in 10 days ! to provide a web-page scripting ability, but unexpectedly took off as part of the late 90's explosion of the Web.
+Since then it has matured into a full-functioned language, used in client-side Web code, server-side code, and many types of general code having nothing to do with the Web.
+It is usually placed in the top 3 or even at the top in surveys of "languages most used", "languages most required in job ads" etc. Time spent learning JavaScript could be well spent!

 # `<script>` tag

-JavaScript can be placed anywhere within an HTML document, although it is typically included in the "head" section of the HTML, and is specified by the use of `<script>` tags:
+JavaScript can be placed anywhere within an HTML document, although it is typically included in the `<head>` section of the HTML, and is specified by the use of `<script>` tags:

 ```html
 <html>